cloudflare/cloudflare-docs/content/waf/reference/migration-guides/firewall-rules-to-custom-rules.md

 ---
-title: Migrating from Firewall Rules to WAF custom rules
+title: Firewall Rules to WAF custom rules migration
 pcx_content_type: reference
 weight: 2
 ---

-# Migrating from Firewall Rules to WAF custom rules
+# Firewall Rules to WAF custom rules migration

 Cloudflare converted existing [firewall rules](/firewall/) into [WAF custom rules](/waf/custom-rules/).
 With custom rules, you get the same level of protection and a few additional features.
 Custom rules are available in the Cloudflare dashboard at **Security** > **WAF** > **Custom rules**.